2023 Complete Guide to Interpreting Your MCAT Practice Test Scores

 Types of MCAT Practice Scores and What to Expect

 So, you’ve taken a few MCAT practice exams, and you feel like you have an idea of where you stand, but as you’ve gone through the exams and your score reports you’ve probably had some questions regarding how closely they represent your actual preparedness for the exams.
 Which FL AAMC exam is most representative?
-Are Kaplan practice tests accurate?
+How many AAMC full lengths are there?
+Are Kaplan MCAT practice tests accurate?
 How closely do these scores even correlate with the real MCAT?
 All very important questions which will help you set a target score for your practice tests.
 We will aim to answer all these questions in the blog post!

 The majority of students report receiving higher scores on official AAMC practice MCAT material.
-From user submitted scores of both their Kaplan and official MCAT exams, the general trend is that Kaplan practice exams are generally scored ~10 points below what you can expect to receive on an official MCAT, were you to take one.
-This might seem very off and imply that Kaplan exams are poor predictors of the MCAT.
+From user-submitted scores of both their Kaplan MCAT practice tests and official MCAT exams, the general trend is that Kaplan practice exams are generally scored ~10 points below what you can expect to receive on an official MCAT, were you to take one.
+This might seem very off and imply that Kaplan practice tests are poor predictors of the MCAT, and not accurate.
 However, they are great resources for finding content gaps, developing stamina with increased practice, and learning how to approach the MCAT as a stronger test-taker.
 This is arguably one of the largest gains in taking a practice exam, as stamina and content gaps are important to keep in check while preparing for real thing.
 Practicing will therefore always be beneficial.
 Additionally, the increased difficulty of these practice exams may improve your ability to think quickly given time restrictions—a skill which is valuable in any exam setting.
 Practicing with Kaplan’s more difficult practice tests may prepare you well for official AAMC material through rigorous practice.

 Altius Practice Scores